Autonomy

 Dignity

-In the back seat of a restored ‘54 Chevrolet taxi
+Of a restored ‘54 Chevrolet taxi

 On Istiklal Street in urban Istanbul